pingidentity/terraform-provider-pingfederate/docs/data-sources/oauth_access_token_manager.md

 ### Required

-- `custom_id` (String) The ID of the plugin instance.
+- `manager_id` (String) The ID of the plugin instance.
 The ID cannot be modified once the instance is created.
 Note: Ignored when specifying a connection's adapter override.

 ### Read-Only